UWCubeSat/hs2-dds-host/README.md

 # Purpose
 dds-host is a console-based (for now) application that allows us to configure and write data to the Direct-Digital Synthesizer Arbitrary Waveform Generator (DDS-AWG) from some host (in this case a PC).
 The DDS uses an MCP2210 USB-to-SPI IC which enumerates as a HID.
 This lets us control the DDS using the HID interface; more specifically, this application leverages hidapi to communicate with the MCP2210.
-This project is currently very small while I figure out how to use HID devices in general and get comfortable with the MCP2210's interface in particular.

 # src
 ## cpld.c